acfthomson/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
    * The data for the theater category for the KickStarter dataset spanned nine years, from 2009-2017, but of those nine years, six did not have any data for the month of May.
 The years 2014, 2015, and 2016 contained the most data and also contained data for May.
 The years 2009, 2010, 2011, 2012, 2013, and 2017 contained anywhere from zero to 31 theater campaigns.

-   * Kickstarter theater campaigns appear to have a fairly low chance of being canceled and does not seem to depend on the month.
+   * Kickstarter theater campaigns appear to have a fairly low chance of being canceled and do not seem to depend on the month.
 Canceled campaigns ranged anywhere from zero to seven occurrences.

 - What can you conclude about the Outcomes based on Goals?